 AAR Corp’s Airframe MRO facility in Indianapolis, IN.

 It’s well known that the international MRO market is going to grow.
 The important question is, how is the market going to grow?
 Certainly whether you are an OEM or a traditional vendor – if you aren’t up to date with the latest technological momentum and industry trends, the ocean is going to look very red.
 Continue reading →

 On November 19, 2017, Boeing and Ireland-based leasing firm Avolon finalized a deal for 75 737 MAX jets.
 The deal was originally announced as an MoU at Paris Air Show 2017 and includes firm orders for 55 737 MAX 8s and 20 737 MAX 10s, and options for another 20 737 MAX 8s.
 Photo Courtesy The Boeing Co.

-Boeing and Airbus delivered 67 and 111 commercial jets in December 2016, respectively, compared to 53 and 79 during the same month last year.
-For Airbus, this marks an unprecedented dash to the year-end finish line, having been held back by A320neo and A350 supply chain issues.
-For the full year of 2016, Boeing delivered 748 jets (762 in 2015), in line with company expectations, while Airbus surpassed its delivery target of 650-670 jets by handing over 688 jets during the year (635 in 2015).
-In 2015, Boeing delivered 762 aircraft, ahead of Airbus’ 635.
-In 2014 and 2013, Boeing delivered a total of 723 and 648 jets, respectively, compared to Airbus’ 629 and 626.
+Boeing and Airbus delivered 70 and 74 commercial jets in November 2017, respectively, compared to 64 and 61 during the same month last year.
+This year to date, Boeing has delivered 680 jets (681 at same time last year), while Airbus has delivered 591 jets (577).
+In 2016, Boeing delivered 748 jets (762 in 2015), in line with company expectations, while Airbus surpassed its delivery target of 650 jets by handing over 688 jets during 2016 (635 in 2015).
 Continue reading →